 However, one day after the monsters attack, the group meets one of the witches, who doesn't seem too bad.
 Hence, we begin an enjoyable, if somewhat cliche, trip around the world the uncover the truth about the world, and the teachings of their Church.

 The game is notable for having a very good multiplayer mode, even if the single player mode can be sluggish and somewhat predictable.

 Also, it has a nice opening.

 - An Adventurer Is You: You get a whole bunch of different classes (Kaboose?!), but they're mostly all variations of standard fare.
 Mostly.

 - An Economy Is You: Even in the "thriving trade town".
 They even OFFER YOU A POT!

 - Antidote Effect: Averted, as most of the time you are given enough status cures that it's not a problem, and your spellcasters are typically too busy doing other stuff to cure ailments.

 - As You Know: Averted, Alph and the Garden Children generally don't know much more about what's going on than the player and need more knowledgeable characters to explain things as they come up.

-- Awesome, but Impractical: The Rainbow Array Synergy.
-It's powerful, cool...while requiring all seven Witches (out of 8 deployable characters) with max Flash Points.
+- The Rainbow Array Synergy.
+It's powerful, cool... while requiring all seven Witches (out of 8 deployable characters) with max Flash Points.
 There is absolutely no way you will use this without explicitly going out of your way to do so.

 - Back Stab: Attacking from behind is stronger than attacking from the front.